octobercms/docs/cms-themes.md

           js/
           images/

-> The active theme is set with the `activeTheme` parameter in the `config/cms.php` file or with the Theme Selector on the System > CMS > Front-end Theme backend page.
+> The active theme is set with the `active_theme` parameter in the `config/cms.php` file or with the Theme Selector on the System > CMS > Front-end Theme backend page.
 The theme set with the Theme Selector overrides the value in the `config/cms.php` file.

 <a name="subdirectories"></a>
 ### Subdirectories